-Several 10 approaches need to be applied in order that global population wouldn't go starved.
-A team called 11repeated the viewpoint of a scholar by a survey in British farming.
-More and more European farmers believe in 12.....farming these years.
-The argument of organic against 13 seems in an inaccurate direction.
+Several 10population approaches need to be applied in order that global scholar by a survey in British f alled 11repeated the viewpoint of a arming.
+More and more European farmers believe in 12tarming thes e years .The argument of organic against 13see ms in an inaccurate direction.